open-ephys/gui-docs/source/User-Manual/Exploring-the-user-interface.rst

 1. Processor List
 ------------------

 Here you'll find all the available modules for building the signal chain, organized by type.
 "Sources" bring data into the application, either by communicating with an external device, reading data from a file, or generating samples on the fly.
 "Filters" alter the data in some way, either by modifying continuous signals or creating new events.
 "Sinks" send data outside the signal chain, for example to a USB device or a display.
 "Utilities" are used to construct the signal chain or control recording/audio monitoring, but they don't modify data in any way.
 Finally, "Recording" processors are used for saving data.
-For the most part, "processors" and synonymous with "plugins," although some processors are currently built into the GUI, so are not technically plugins.
+For the most part, "processors" and synonymous with "plugins," although some processors are built into the GUI, and are therefore not technically plugins.

 2. Signal Chain
 ----------------

-The processing pipeline is configured by dragging modules from the Processor List and dropping them in the appropriate order onto the Signal Chain.
-Once a processor has been added to the Signal Chain, its settings will be accessible through a custom interface.
+The processing pipeline is configured by dragging modules from the Processor List and dropping them in the appropriate order onto the Signal Chain, also known as the "Editor Viewport."
+Once a processor has been added to the Signal Chain, its settings will be accessible through a custom interface, called an "editor."
 The buttons on the left-hand side of the Signal Chain allow you to toggle between up to 8 different branches of your signal chain (if it contains multiple source processors).

 3. Message Center
 -----------------